Thathi Thavadhu Manasu

 Thathi Thavadhu Manasu is a 2003 Indian Tamil-language drama film written and directed by Azhagu Rajasundaram.
 The film stars Sona, Urvasi Patel and Sindhuri, while Mumtaj, Vadivelu and Kalabhavan Mani also appear in supporting roles.
 It was released on 19 December 2003.

 Plot

 Three village girls who yearn to taste the big city life get to attend a friend's wedding in Chennai.
 But their joy comes to a halt when their money is stolen, leaving them stranded.
-Their parents complain to Mumtaz who is a police officer as the girls didn't return to the village.
-Mumtaz inquiries various people to find these 3 girls.
+Their parents complain to ACP Aarthi IPS who is a police officer as the girls didn't return to the village.
+Aarthi inquiries various people to find these 3 girls.

 Production

 The film marked the directorial debut of Azhagu Rajasundaram, who had previously apprenticed under directors Pandiarajan and Vikraman for fifteen years.
 Produced by V. K. Riaz Ahmed, Mumtaz's manager, the film's story was based around two real life incidents — the murder of a lawyer in bright daylight and the accident in which 40 individuals were killed.